CPP-SheCodes-SLP-2025-26/fullstack/README.md

 This repository contains our project for the **sheCodes Semester Long Project (SLP) 2025-26, Full Stack Track**.

-Our goal is to design and implement a **Student Housing Companion Web Application** that helps roommates coordinate daily responsibilities and manage shared living more effectively.
+### **Project Overview**
+**House of Plastics** is a Student Housing Companion Web Application to improve the living experience with roommates, by preventing conflict and making everything more organized and stress-free.

+---

 ### Core Features
-- 🧹 **Chore Tracker** — assign, rotate, and complete household tasks
+- **Chore Tracker** — assign and complete household tasks
-- 💸 **Bill Splitter** — track shared expenses and balances
+- **Bill Splitter** — Upload an image of a receipt to get the total and divide it between roommates for tracking shared expenses
-- 📅 **Shared Calendar** — manage events and reminders
+- **Calendar** — manage events and reminders
-- 🌟 *Stretch Features:* shared grocery list, guest tracker, and notifications
+-  *Stretch Features:* shared grocery list, guest tracker, and notifications

 📍 **Demo Day:** Sunday, November 16th, 2025 @ BSC Ursa Minor (10:00 AM – 2:00 PM)

 ---

-## 👩‍💻 Team
+## Team

 - **Lead:** Areesha Imtiaz
 - **Members:**